 8. How did Booth stay in hiding for so long?

-9. The original plan was to kidnap Lincoln and not kill him
+9. The original plan was to kidnap Lincoln, not kill him

 Booth met with his conspirators in March 1865 and came up with a plan to kidnap Lincoln as he returned from a play at the Campbell Hospital on March 17.
 But Lincoln changed his plans at the last minute and went to a military ceremony.
 Booth then thought about kidnapping Lincoln after he left an event at Ford’s Theater.
 But the actor changed his mind after Lee's surrender.